JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 ### Here is a diagram of the 4 mini patch panels in a typical AWP distribution cabinet.
 - Some units may have only one of each type if they did not add any wall plates during the sales process.
-  -  The top two boxes dipict the mini patch panels for Ethernet data.
+  -  The top two boxes depict the mini patch panels for Ethernet data.
      -  We need a ethernet compatible hub, router, or switch and short ethernet cables to jumper various jacks together.
   -  The bottom two boxes represent the mini patch panels for our unit's telephone system.
      -  All of the cables that run to various wall plates in rooms are already connected.